↑ Home ↑

 Milstar

-On this project, we built racks of equipment to automatically test Milstar satellite (Wikipedia) components.
+On this year-long project, 1984-1985, we built racks of equipment to automatically test Milstar satellite (Wikipedia) components.
 I wrote the systems firmware that ran on the embedded 80286 single-board computers; i.e., the core firmware used by the application-specific tasks to communicate with each other and the outside, off-rack world.
 This project was FUN!

 Universal Firmware Design